Bangladesh : Skills for Employment Investment Program - Tranche 3

-The proposed Tranche 3 (2020-2023) aims to harness and institutionalize training partnerships established under Tranches 1 and 2.
-It will continue to support sector-focused job-ready skills training through the existing partnerships with public institutes, industry associations and other organizations, covering skills requirements in 10 industry sectors.
-It will introduce selected advanced courses to adopt and adapt emerging Industry 4.0 skill requirements and help industries move up the value chain.
+The Skills for Employment Investment Program (SEIP) - Tranche 3 (2020-2023) aims to harness and institutionalize training partnerships established under Tranches 1 and 2.
+It continues to support sector-focused job-ready skills training through the existing partnerships with public institutes, industry associations and other organizations, covering skills requirements in 10 industry sectors.
+It introduces selected advanced courses to adopt and adapt emerging Industry 4.0 skill requirements and help industries move up the value chain.
 It will also support new training specifically targeted at socially disadvantaged groups (including people with disabilities) and women entrepreneurs to ensure inclusive skilling efforts.
 Overall, Tranche 3 will train about 320,000 people, 30% of whom will be women.
-Tranche 3 will continue to support the operationalization of the National Skills Development Authority (NSDA) and the National Human Resource Development Fund (NHRDF) to sustain the SEIP efforts in building a strong skilled workforce.

 |Project Name||Skills for Employment Investment Program - Tranche 3|